 “In this study of patients with previous MI [myocardial infarction or heart attack], intensive lowering of LDL-C did not result in a significant reduction in the primary outcome of major coronary events…There were no differences in cardiovascular or all-cause mortality.”

 You might argue that the TNT and IDEAL study were not a comparison of statin to placebo.
 You would be right.
-They compared aggressive statin therapy that really lowered LDL cholesterol dramatically, to much more modest treatment.
+They compared aggressive statin therapy that really lowered LDL cholesterol dramatically with much more modest treatment.
 One might suggest that any statin treatment (low or high dose) produces substantial benefit.
 That’s why the ASPEN trials is so important.

 ASPEN stands for Atorvastatin Study for Prevention of Coronary Heart Disease Endpoints (Diabetes Care, July, 2006).
 The investigators selected 2,410 subjects with type 2 diabetes.
 These people are like canaries in the coal mines.
 They are highly susceptible to heart attacks and early death from cardiovascular disease.